 Looking to explore Valencia on a budget?
-Valencia is an affordable city to visit, especially when compared to other destinations in Europe, and even Spain.
-But if you’d like some insider tips on the best free things to do in Valencia I’ve got you covered.
+Valencia is an affordable city to visit when compared to other destinations in Europe, and even Spain.
+If you’d like some insider tips on the best free things to do in Valencia I’ve got you covered.
 From meandering through medieval alleys to relaxing on golden sand beaches, here’s how you can experience the best of Valencia without spending a dime.

 1. Explore the historic center of Valencia